Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 At the same time, the true Church has always taught that no one should be forced against his will to embrace the Catholic religion, for such would not be a true act of faith but coerced membership in the Church.
 This is known as “religious liberty” in the “internal forum,” and acknowledged by the Church.

-*** AND, as we shall see, it is this same RELIGIOUS LIBERTY IN THE EXTERNAL FORM which Vatican II says is the moral right of each individual and of every religious association which MUST be protected by the law of the state. ***
+*** AND, as we shall see, it is this same RELIGIOUS LIBERTY IN THE EXTERNAL FORM (in the public forum) which Vatican II says is the moral right of each individual and of every religious association that MUST be protected by the law of the state. ***

 Thus, we will see, there is an irreconcilable difference between the traditional teaching of the Church and Vatican Council II on a moral teaching, namely, on the matter of religious liberty in the EXTERNAL FORUM.
-We should further remember that we have seen above that St. Augustine and Pope Pius VII specifically said that the error taught by Vatican II, namely religious liberty in the external forum as a right, involved heresy.
+We should further remember that we have seen above that St. Augustine and Pope Pius VII specifically said that the error taught by Vatican II, namely religious liberty in the external forum as a right of individuals and organizations, involved heresy.

-We have already seen that a man using the name “Pope Paul VI” invoked the Holy Spirit at the end of the 2nd Vatican Council to purportedly bind all Catholics all that had been synodally decreed by the 2nd Vatican Council.
+We have already seen that a man (Jean-Baptiste Montini) using the name “Pope Paul VI” invoked the Holy Spirit at the end of the 2nd Vatican Council to purportedly bind all Catholics all that had been synodally decreed by the 2nd Vatican Council.
 We will see that one of the teachings which he was attempting to bind all Catholics to was that states must constitutionally protect the right of each individual or religious organization to preach and publish their beliefs and doctrines in public, in word or in print..
-And we have seen above that this teaching is in direct contradiction to the teaching of the Roman Catholic Church as unanimously expressed through many Popes prior to 1958.
+And we have seen above that this teaching is in direct contradiction to the infallible teaching of the Roman Catholic Church in the arena of morals, as unanimously expressed through many Popes prior to 1958, and especially in the infallible document, Quanta Cura, issued by Pope Pius IX on December 8, 1864 -- exactly 101 years before Paul VI promulgated the exact opposite Vatican II "teaching" on December 8, 1865.

 Vatican II's False and Condemned Teaching on Religious Liberty

-11. On to Vatican II and the Document of Religious Liberty:
+On to Vatican II and the Document on Religious Liberty:

-Here is what Vatican II, in the document on Religious Liberty, says about Religious Liberty in the EXTERNAL FORUM:
+Here is what Vatican II, in the document on Religious Liberty, Dignitatis Humanae, says about Religious Liberty in the EXTERNAL FORUM:

 Paragraph 2: "This Vatican Council declares that the human person has a right to religious freedom.
 This freedom means that all men are to be immune from coercion on the part of individuals or of social groups and of any human power, in such wise that no one is to be forced to act in a manner contrary to his own beliefs, whether privately or publicly, whether alone or in association with others, within due limits."

-NOTE INSERTED FOR EMPHASIS IN THIS ESSAY: THE PREVIOUS SENTENCE WAS A REITERATION OF CONSTANT CHURCH TEACHING, BUT HERE COMES THE FALSE MORAL TEACHING INVOLVING HERESY:
+NOTE INSERTED FOR EMPHASIS IN THIS ESSAY: THE PREVIOUS SENTENCE, if a bit inexact at points, WAS BASCIALLY A REITERATION OF THE CONSTANT CHURCH TEACHING THAT NO ONE WAS TO BE FORCED TO ENGAGE IN AN ACT AGAINST HIS CONSCIENCE (the internal forum).
+BUT HERE COMES THE FALSE MORAL TEACHING INVOLVING HERESY:

-Paragraph 4: Religious communities also have the right not to be hindered in their public teaching and witness to their faith, whether by the spoken or by the written word." --- Comment: This is the false moral teaching contained in Vatican II, in direct contradiction to the infallible document, Quanta Cura, issued by Pope Pius IX in 1854.
+Paragraph 4: Religious communities also have the right not to be hindered in their public teaching and witness to their faith, whether by the spoken or by the written word." --- Comment: This is the false moral teaching contained in Vatican II, in direct contradiction to the infallible document, Quanta Cura, issued by Pope Pius IX in 1864, as well as in direct contradiction of Pope Gregory XVI's Mirari Vos, the encyclicals of Pope Leo XIII quoted above, and the letter of Pope Pius VII, Post tam Diuturnas,

 Furthermore, if paragraphs 2, 3 and 4 of the document on Religious Liberty are taken together, Vatican Council II teaches that both the right to freedom from coercion in the internal and in the external forum, must be declared a constitutional right by the government, as revealed by God and founded in the very dignity of the human person.
-This is a total contradiction of the already infallibly defined teaching of the Church.
+This is a total contradiction of the already infallibly defined teaching of the Church, which states that the individual does not have such a right to religious freedom in the EXTERNAL FORUM (the public forum).

-12. Does the phrase “due limits” save the document on Religious Liberty from promulgating a false moral teaching involving heresy?
+Does the phrase “within due limits” save the document on Religious Liberty from promulgating a false moral teaching involving heresy?

-Answer: No. The phrase “due limits” is never precisely defined in the document, but whatever it means, it logically must include what the documents insists comes from God.
-So, therefore, whatever “within due limits” means must necessarily include this false moral teaching involving heresy of the religious freedom of persons and organizations to spread their false doctrine in public, by word or in print, as stated several times in paragraphs 2 and 4 of the document on Religious Liberty:
+Answer: No. The phrase “within due limits” is never precisely defined in the document, but whatever it means, it logically must include what the documents insists comes from God, namely religious liberty for those spreading false doctrines, by word or in print, in the external forum (public forum).
+So, therefore, whatever “within due limits” means must necessarily include this false moral teaching, involving heresy, of the religious freedom of persons and organizations to spread their false doctrine in public, by word or in print, as stated several times in paragraphs 2 and 4 of the Vatican II document on Religious Liberty:

-The same goes for the vague and undefined phrase, "provided that just public order be preserved", a phrase that the freemasons were pushing in the time of Pope Gregory XVI, and which he specifically refers to in his condemnation of a right to religious freedom in the public arena.
+The same goes for the vague and undefined phrase, "provided that just public order be preserved", a phrase that the freemasons were pushing in the time of Pope Gregory XVI (1831-1846), and which he specifically refers to in Mirari Vos, his condemnation of a right to religious freedom in the public arena.

 Answering Objections